The Robesonian takeover: State proceedings

 On his last day in office as district attorney, December 6, 1988, Britt convinced a Robeson County grand jury to indict Hatcher and Jacobs on 14 charges each of second-degree kidnapping.
 Jacobs fled to the Onondaga Reservation in New York.
 Eventually identified by local police during a traffic stop, the governor of New York ordered him to be extradited.
 After initially contesting the extradition, Jacobs returned to North Carolina and surrendered to authorities.
 He eventually pled guilty and was sentenced to six years in prison.
-Hatcher fled across the country, eventually ending up in San Francisco.
+Hatcher fled across the country to San Francisco.
 While there, he approached the Soviet Union's consulate to ask for political asylum.
 The diplomats rejected his request and he was shortly thereafter arrested and extradited back to North Carolina.
 He eventually pled guilty to all counts of kidnapping and was sentenced to 18 years imprisonment.

 Legacy

 Jacobs served 14 months of his sentence and was released, eventually returning to Robeson County to engage in activism for Tuscarora-related causes.
 While Hatcher remained in prison, the media continued to interview him.
 In February 1994 Jacobs denounced Hatcher as "not the same person" he was in 1988 and criticized him for attacking the Lumbee Regional Development Association and making exaggerated claims about corruption to garner media attention.
 Jacobs asserted that Hatcher's words worsened race relations in the county, discouraged regional economic investment, and made it harder for him to personally find employment.
 After contracting HIV-AIDS, Hatcher was paroled early in May 1995.
 In 1999 he was arrested for shooting into a home and killing a man.
 While The Robesonian denounced him as "an ego-driven publicity hound," young political activists across the state viewed his arrest as a cause célèbre and saw him as a victim of political repression.
 Hatcher was convicted in 2001 for the murder and reincarcerated, dying in prison in 2009.

 The siege, combined with the murder of Julian Pierce and the 1993 murder of James R. Jordan Sr. nearby, generated a negative national image for the city of Lumberton and Robeson County as a whole.
-Corruption in the Robeson County Sheriff's Department was later uncovered by a state investigation begun in 2002 after Britt alerted authorities to potential wrongdoing by sheriff's deputies.
+Corruption in the Robeson County Sheriff's Department was later uncovered by a state investigation begun in 2002 after Johnson Britt alerted authorities to potential wrongdoing by sheriff's deputies.
 The largest police corruption investigation in North Carolina's history, the operation led to 22 officers, including Sheriff Glenn Maynor, pleading guilty to a variety of charges.
 Some of the deputies charged had worked under Stone.
 Having retired in 1994, Stone maintained that under his supervision deputies did not engage in corrupt activities.
-Jacobs and Britt later opined that the siege created a political opening in the county which eventually led to improvements in race relations and increases in minority representation in local government.
+Jacobs and Johnson Britt later opined that the siege created a political opening in the county which eventually led to improvements in race relations and increases in minority representation in local government.